JDeepD/fassignments/README.md

 ## Fast Assignments

 ### Why fassignments?
-I am too lazy too open up a LibreWord/MS Word and fill up data for coverpage every single time.
-Its boring and wastes a lot of time doing the same thing every single week.
+Opening up a LibreWord/MS Word and fill up data for coverpage is boring and wastes a lot of time doing the same thing every single week.

 ### How fassignments?
 It uses Flask as backend and PyFPDF2 for generating the pdf.
-For frontend, it uses Bootstrap (I am too lazy to do anything fancier in the Frontend)
+For frontend, it uses Bootstrap.

 ### What is fassignments?
 Its a web app to generate the coverpage for assignments.